 Faux Pros: Fake fur has saved millions of animals’ lives since its creation.
 It can be argued also that the creation of faux has led to a new workforce requirement, and led to many new jobs both in production and design.

 Faux Cons: As it is still rather polluting, much of the fake fur production comes from less developed countries, and therefore the jobs it has created can be considered underpaying and often unsuitable for health reasons.

 Fur Pros: Looks plush, full bodied and bouncy.
 Hair filaments appear thin, pointed and are abundant.
 Filaments lie uniformly and do not bend.
 Fur has a natural sway and retains its original form in most cases.
-Snow is less likely to melt and cause irregular body temperature.
-Can be easily died and shaped.
+Snow is less likely to melt and cause irregular body temperature and an be easily died and shaped.

 Fur Cons: The hide can dry out and crack if not kept within an appropriate non-cedar wardrobe at a very specific temperature and darkness.
 Filaments can malt over time and create bald spots.
 Perfume odours can permanently stain the hide and create a rancid stench.
 Professional fur cleaners are required annually.
 Must be seen by a specialist immediately in the event of becoming too wet.

 Faux Pros: Many cheap colour and texture options.
 Can easily be sewn into many garments.
 Is impervious to moths, and does not require cold storage to prevent deterioration.
 Many fake furs can be made from wool and sewn to other fabrics for a more natural look, though wool poses many of its own controversies.